ghost-writer-727/before-after-images-for-divi/README.txt

 = Supporting Before + After Images for Divi =

-If you found this free plugin helpful, tips are appreciated:
+If you found this free plugin helpful, please support the developer with a small donation:

 * [Buy me a coffee](http://ko-fi.com/boltonstudios)

 = Credit =

-Plugin created by Aaron Bolton. *Before + After Images for Divi* brings the power of [TwentyTwenty by Zurb](https://zurb.com/playground/twentytwenty) to your Divi Builder installation.
+Plugin created by Aaron Bolton. *Before + After Images for Divi* brings the power of [TwentyTwenty by ZURB](https://zurb.com/playground/twentytwenty) to your Divi Builder installation.

 == Installation ==